Steele Creek, North Carolina

 Steele Creek is a community and neighborhood in the southwestern part of Mecklenburg County in North Carolina.
 It is generally defined geographically by the original boundaries of Steele Creek Township.
 Most of Steele Creek is within the city limits of Charlotte but the areas that have not yet been annexed are also recognized as a Township of North Carolina.

 Population

 The population of the Steele Creek community was 76,301 as of 2020, roughly two-thirds of which is located within the City of Charlotte.

 History

 Early

 The Steele Creek community derives its name from the small creek bearing the same name.
-It is believed that name "Steele" was the family surname of Scotch-Irish immigrants who settled in the area in the late 17th and early 18th centuries.
+It is believed that name "Steele" was the family surname of Scots-Irish immigrants who settled in the area in the late 17th and early 18th centuries.
 The region was eventually designated as Steele Creek Township, one of the original 15 Townships of Mecklenburg County.

 Modern

 In 1959, the North Carolina State Legislature revised laws that govern how cities may annex adjacent areas, allowing municipalities to annex unincorporated lands without permission of those residents.
 This change in North Carolina law led to adoption of an aggressive annexation policy by the City of Charlotte, which repeatedly expanded its borders by annexing land within Steele Creek Township, which had never been formally incorporated.

 Despite nearly two-thirds of Steele Creek being annexed by Charlotte, the region remained primarily rural farmland until the 2000s, when significant infrastructure improvements greatly accelerated the effects of suburban sprawl.
 The widening of NC 49, the replacement of the old Buster Boyd Bridge, and the opening of I-485, spurred tremendous growth in both residential and commercial development.
 Today Steele Creek is the fastest growing region of Charlotte/Mecklenburg County, with more than a 70% population boom between 2000 and 2007.